WHops/NAHRwhals/README.md

     `cd nahrchainer`
     `Rscript install_package.R`

 4. Change the paths in conf/config.yml to fit your system (... step will be abolished in future versions).
+You can use the 'which' function in the terminal to find the location of your binaries, e.g. 'which minimap2'

 5. Edit the path in seqbuilder_functions.R / query_config function to point to your config.yml (... step will be abolished in future versions)

 6. Verify successful installation
 `R`

 ` library(nahrtoolkit)`

 `confirm_loaded_nahr()`

 `>The NAHRtoolkit is loaded and ready to go.`